Year in review: The biggest spy-related stories of 2019, part III

 Since 2008, when we launched intelNews, it has been our end-of-year tradition to take a look back and highlight what we believe were the most important intelligence-related stories of the past 12 months.
 In anticipation of what 2020 may bring in this highly volatile field, we present you with our selection of the top spy stories of 2019.
 They are listed below in reverse order of significance.
-This is part two in a three-part series.
+This is part three in a three-part series.
 Part one is available here.
-Part three is available here.
+Part two is available here.

 Since 2008, when we launched intelNews, it has been our